sunilangadi2/ceph-ci/doc/radosgw/cloud-transition.rst

 How to Configure
 ~~~~~~~~~~~~~~~~

 See `Adding a Storage Class <https://docs.ceph.com/en/latest/radosgw/placement/#adding-a-storage-class>`__ for how to configure storage-class for a zonegroup.
-The cloud transition requires a creation of a special storage class with tier type defined as ``cloud``:
+The cloud transition requires a creation of a special storage class with tier type defined as ``cloud``

-Note: Once a storage class is created of -tier-type=cloud, it cannot be later modified to any other storage class type.
+Note: Once a storage class is created of ``-tier-type=cloud``, it cannot be later modified to any other storage class type.

 ::